Parazoid89/Parazoid89/README.md

 # Techstack

-Here's some of the things that I've used before:
+Here's some of the tools that I've used before:

 <div style="display: flex">
   <a href="https://developer.mozilla.org/en-US/docs/Web/CSS" target="_blank"><img src="./techstack/css.svg" width="32"></a>